 Recently, I decided to get some tips on how to give a dog a bath.
 I talked to my amazing veterinarian Barak Benaryeh, owner and lead veterinarian at the Spicewood Springs Animal Hospital in Austin, Texas.
 Here’s what I found out.

-So how do you bathe a dog the right way?
-First, if possible, use a dog bath that is raised to waist-level so that you don’t have to bend over.
-Second, use an anchor to hold the dog in place.
-Third, make sure to use the proper shampoo.
-And finally, learn the right way to wash your dog’s face to avoid getting water in the ear canal or shampoo in the eyes.
+The best way to bathe a dog is with a waist-level dog bath.
+Also, use an anchor to hold the dog in place.
+Make sure to use the proper shampoo.
+Finally, tilt your dog’s face up to avoid getting water in the ear canal or shampoo in the eyes.

 Once I was equipped with tips from Dr. Benaryeh, I gave my 7-year-old labradoodle Athena a bath.
 The difference in her comfort level was truly astounding.
 And she absolutely loved when I used Dr. Benaryeh’s special technique for how to dry a dog after a bath!

 How to Bathe a Dog the Right Way